skalnik/gemlock/README.markdown

 Configuration options should be placed in the file config/gemlock.yml.
 Currently Gemlock does not auto-create this file, so for the moment you will need to create the file by hand.
-The only configuration options that are used currently are the 'interval' field which tells Gemlock how often to check for updates, and the 'releases' field which lets the user specify what types of gem updates they would like to be notified about.
-An example of gemlock.yml would look like:
+There are a few parameters:

+  * `releases` - What kind of releases you'd like to know about (e.g. `major`, `minor`, `patch`)
+  * `interval` - How often you'd like to check for updates
+  * `email`    - An email address to email if updates are found while automatic checks

+An example file would look like:

     releases:
-      -minor
-      -patch
-    interval:
+      - minor
+      - patch
-      - 2 weeks
+    interval: 2 weeks
+    email: hi@mikeskalnik.com